jihadbourassi/Django-REST-API-for-image-similarity/README.txt

 (SKIP 1-2-3 IF YOU WANT TO TEST WITH THE EXISTING MODEL AND DATABASE OF VECTORS)

-1- CD INSIDE THE APP FOLDER (/app), DELETE THE /image_vectors  FOLDER AND VECTORIZE THE DATABASE OF IMAGES VIA THE COMMAND (python vectorize_database.py "/path/to/the/database/of/images")
+1- cd INSIDE THE APP FOLDER (/app), DELETE THE /image_vectors  FOLDER AND VECTORIZE THE DATABASE OF IMAGES VIA THE COMMAND (python vectorize_database.py "/path/to/the/database/of/images")

+2- IN THE APP FOLDER CREATE THE /temp FOLDER cd INSIDE IT AND CREATE /imagenet SUBFOLDER

-2- RENAME THE VECTORS BY PUTTING THE FULL PATH TO THE /image_vectors FOLDER IN THE rename.py FILE AND USE THE FOLLOWING COMMAND ( python rename.py) note : only rename the files that contain two "." in the name
+3- RENAME THE VECTORS BY PUTTING THE FULL PATH TO THE /image_vectors FOLDER IN THE rename.py FILE AND USE THE FOLLOWING COMMAND ( python rename.py) note : only rename the files that contain two "." in the name

-3- DELETE model.ann FILE IF IT EXISTS AND CREATE THE MODEL BY USING THE COMMAND ( python database_model.py)
+4- DELETE model.ann FILE IF IT EXISTS AND CREATE THE MODEL BY USING THE COMMAND ( python database_model.py)

+5- cd IN THE /vector_img FOLDER AND CREATE THE /temp FOLDER cd INSIDE IT AND CREATE /imagenet SUBFOLDER

-4- CD ..
+6- cd ..
 BACK INTO THE MAIN DIRECTORY

-5- RUN THE LOCAL SERVER VIA THE COMMAND (python manage.py runserver)
+7- RUN THE LOCAL SERVER VIA THE COMMAND (python manage.py runserver)

-6- OPEN THE FOLLOWING LINKS :
+8- OPEN THE FOLLOWING LINKS :

 - http://127.0.0.1:8000/vector_img/ FOR UPLOADING AND VECTORIZING AN IMAGE